muleina/LA3D/README.md

 The conventional baseline vs adaptive vs deep learning AN approaches on an Intel(R) Xeon(R) Platinum 8168 CPU @ 2.70GHz with 64GB RAM and Nvidia Tesla V100-SXM3-32GB.

-- The adaptive approaches of the LA3D increase the processing time by approximately 5%–6% compared to the baselines on the AN-VAD process.
+- The adaptive approaches of the LA3D increase the processing time by approximately 5% compared to the baselines on the AN-VAD process.

 We have also conducted the cost analysis of the AN in GPU and CPU modes:

-- The adaptive AN increases the GPU processing time by $3$ to $6$ milliseconds and $1$ to $9$ milliseconds on CPU.
+- The adaptive AN increases the GPU processing time by $3$ to $6$ ms and $1$ to $9$ ms on CPU.

 - The incremental peak memory cost remains roughly $220$ MB for the GPU and $160$ MB for the CPU, with a negligible difference from the baseline ANs.